 Controlling the Narrative Is Not Minimizing Your Struggle

 At the end of the day, it’s important to remember that storytelling does not mean minimize your struggles.
 It means changing the narrative so that we learn, grow, rise.
 There is no hiding the fact that we’re in a global pandemic and no spin we can put on it to pretend that we’re not.
 So, it’s important to remember to not minimize the crisis that we’re in.
-We need to remember it and if possible, reach out to help someone that is in a deeper crisis than we are.
+We need to remember it and if possible, reach out to help someone that is in a deeper crisis than we are, or reach out for the help you need.